CleverRaven/Cataclysm-DDA/technology.md

 CBMs have been available to the public for four years at the time of the Cataclysm.
 This is vaguely analogous in scope to how common smartphones were in 1998-2002: while they exist, they are too expensive and too hard to find support for to be even somewhat widespread among civilians.

 ### Robots
 Proto-AI evolved from dimensional heuristics (the secrets of which are completely black box and explained away as a kind of deep learning) has made civilian level robots conceivable, albeit extremely rare.
 The first public release of robots was police eyebots six years before the Cataclysm.
 Most non-police civilian level applications are medical.
 These AIs do well in constrained environments with very specific tasks.
+They are, however, deeply stupid, especially without their central controllers.

 ### Energy Storage
 Energy storage among civilians is basically the same as real life earth, with a couple exceptions: